JetJet13/NuExplorerOS/README.md

 ==========

 ##Nu network Block Explorer
 NuExplorer is powered by MongoDB, Expressjs, Angularjs and Nodejs.
-Query for blocks, transactions, and addresses found in the Nu network.
+Query for blocks, transactions, and addresses found in the Nu network (https://nubits.com).

 ###Dependencies
 - Nodejs